 The Company's independent auditor has not performed a review of these condensed interim financial statements in accordance with the standards established by the Canadian Institute of Chartered Accountants for a review of condensed interim financial statements by an entity's auditor.

 EDGEMONT GOLD CORP.
 CONDENSED INTERIM STATEMENTS OF FINANCIAL POSITION

-(Unaudited)
+(Expressed in Canadian dollars) (Unaudited)

 "Stuart Rogers"